Unimodular totally disconnected locally compact groups of rational discrete cohomological dimension one: Accessibility: general results

-The decomposition theorem \cite[Theorem~A${}^*$]{IC:cone} allows to transfer the concept of accessibility from infinite group theory to the topological context.
-In particular it implies that every compactly generated t.d.l.c group $G$ with more than one end splits non-trivially over a compact open subgroup.
-If a factor of $G$ has more than one end, it too splits non-trivially over a compact open subgroup.
-The t.d.l.c. group $G$ is said to be {\em accessible} if and only if the the above-described process of successively decomposing factors terminates after a finite number of steps.
-According to the cohomological characterisation of compactly generated t.d.l.c. groups with more than one end (cf. Section 2), accessibility can be reformulated in terms of Bass-Serre theory as follows. \begin{defn} A compactly generated t.d.l.c. group $G$ is {\em accessible} if: \begin{itemize} \item[$(A1)$] $G$ is isomorphic to the fundamental group of a finite graph of t.d.l.c. groups $(\gog, \Lambda)$ with compact edge-groups $\gog_\eue$ ($\eue\in\euE(\Lambda)$); \item[$(A2)$] for every $v\in\euV(\Lambda)$, $\gog_v$ is compactly generated and $\dH^1(\gog_v,\Bi(\gog_v))=0$. \end{itemize} \end{defn} \begin{fact} A compactly generated t.d.l.c. group $G$ with $\ccd_\Q(G)=1$ always splits non-trivially over a compact open subgroup.
-In particular, every process of successive decompositions has factors which either are compact or split non-trivially over a compact open subgroup.
-Therefore, $G$ is accessible if and only if $G$ is isomorphic to the fundamental group of a finite graph of profinite groups. \end{fact} \begin{proof} If $G$ is compactly generated with $\ccd_\Q(G)=1$, then it is evidently of type $\FP$ and so $\dH^1(G,\Bi(G))\neq 0$ by \cite[Proposition~4.7]{cw:qrat}.
-By \cite[Theorem A*]{IC:cone}, $G$ splits non-trivially over a compact open subgroup.
-Each factor $H$ of $G$ is then compactly generated with $\ccd_\Q(H)\leq 1$ (cf. \cite[Proposition 3.7(c)]{cw:qrat}), and so it either splits non-trivially over a compact open subgroup (if $\ccd_\Q(H)=1$) or it is compact (if $\ccd_\Q(H)=0$).
-Hence, the first part of the assert holds since a similar argument applies at each step of the process of decomposition.
+\begin{fact} Let $G$ be a compactly generated t.d.l.c.~group with $\ccd_\Q(G)=1$.
+Then $G$ splits non-trivially over a compact open subgroup.
+Moreover, for every finite graph of t.d.l.c.~groups $(\gog, \Lambda)$ with compact edge-groups satisfying $G\simeq \pi_1(\gog,\Lambda)$ and every $v\in \euV(\Lambda)$, either $\gog_v$ is compact (if $\ccd_\Q(\gog_v)=0$) or it is compactly generated and splits non-trivially over a compact open subgroup (if $\ccd_\Q(\gog_v)=1$).
+In particular $G$ is accessible if, and only if, $G$ is isomorphic to the fundamental group of a finite proper graph of profinite groups. \end{fact} \begin{proof} If $G$ is compactly generated with $\ccd_\Q(G)=1$, then it is evidently of type $\FP$ and so $\dH^1(G,\Bi(G))\neq 0$ by \cite[Proposition~4.7]{cw:qrat}.
+By \cite[Theorem~A${}^*$]{IC:cone}, $G$ splits non-trivially over a compact open subgroup.
+Let $(\gog, \Lambda)$ be a graph of t.d.l.c.~groups with compact edge-groups satisfying $G\simeq \pi_1(\gog,\Lambda)$.
+Recall that, for every $v\in \euV(\Lambda)$, the group $\gog_v$ can be regarded as an open subgroup of $G\simeq \pi_1(\gog, \Lambda)$.
+Thus, $\gog_v$ is compactly generated and $\ccd_\Q(\gog_v)\leq 1$ (cf.~\cite[Proposition~4.1]{IC:cone}~and~\cite[Proposition~3.7(c)]{cw:qrat}).
+Therefore, $\gog_v$ either is compact (if $\ccd_\Q(\gog_v)=0$) or splits non-trivially over a compact open subgroup (if $\ccd_\Q(\gog_v)=1$).
+Hence the first and the second statements of the claim hold.
+The last part of the assertion follows from Definition~\ref{def:acc} and the fact that a t.d.l.c.~group $H$ of type $\FP$ satisfying $\ccd_\Q(H)\leq 1$ and $\dH^1(H,\Bi(H))=0$ is necessarily compact (cf.~\cite[Proposition~3.7(a), Proposition~4.7]{cw:qrat}). \end{proof}